sudorandom/kmcd.dev/content/posts/2024/texas-to-hygge/index.md

 As we settled into our second year, we began to feel more at home in Denmark.
 Many aspects of our lives fell into place, giving us a sense of stability and belonging.

 #### Permanent home
 Our lease was running out for our rental house so we decided to look for a more permanent place to stay.
 We ended up finding an apartment that we loved and we went through the process to purchase it.
-There are a lot of caveats when purchasing real estate in Denmark as a non-permanent resident so many people may not have the ability to do what we did.
-To get financing you usually have to put down a large down payment (sometimes up to 40%) before banks will work with you as a foreigner.
-Additionally, the Danish government can just say "no" if you haven't lived in Denmark for more than 5 years.
-You also can't rent out or sublet until you've lived here for five years.
-Those are only some of the issues with buying an apartment like we did.
+We've learned that there are a lot of caveats when purchasing real estate in Denmark as a non-permanent resident: financing is harder to get and you will likely be offered a worse rate unless you put a larger down payment (up to 40%), the Danish government can just say "no" if you haven't lived in Denmark for more than 5 years, and you can't rent out or sublet the place until you've lived here for five years.
 Despite these potential hurdles, the process went surprisingly smoothly for us, thanks in part to the streamlined Danish system and the assistance of a knowledgeable lawyer.
-Please look these things up yourself and it's customary to hire a lawyer to help during the process of buying real estate.
-The process is far more streamlined and easier than the process in the United States.
+We have found that the home-buying process is far more streamlined and easier than the process in the United States.
 I don't think I physically signed a single thing during the entire process and there were no random $500 charges that popped up during the process.
-Also, financing was set up well before the "closing" date and there was no need for title companies due to laws and regulations.

 {{< figure src="moving2.jpg" caption="Obviously, we had another round of Ikea orders to complete our new home." >}}

-#### Cycling
-The second year is when I started reliably riding my bike in earnest.
-As my legs got stronger I transitioned from a heavy e-bike to a normal city bike.
-It was stolen once (I recovered it thanks to a hidden AirTag).
-I got tired of carrying around the battery.
-I cycle 2-3 times a week to work and Danish class.
-It is still tiring but that is because I can't seem to force myself to go slower than my "max speed" when cycling.
-I always seem to want to go at a pace that pushes my limits.
-I also continued to cycle throughout all of winter, which was a big accomplishment for me; only opting to take the metro if there was ice on the roads or there were particularly windy days.

 #### Learning Danish
 I'm going to Danish class in person now and it has been working a lot better for me compared to online classes.
 I'm at a weird skill level now where I can understand a good number of basic conversations but it's still challenging for me to form sentences on the fly and all of it is still exhausting.
 I think this is the point where I can start saturating my mind with Danish shows, newspapers, magazines, books and music so my brain starts thinking in Danish more naturally.
 But it's going well.
 My daughter is 5 years old now and is speaking Danish fluently.
 Our plan of bringing her over early enough to grasp the language like a native speaker has worked exceedingly well.